 We are frequently asked how to replace ingredients in our Flour Farm recipes.
 We’re here to help!
-This substitution guide was designed to assist in the navigation of replacement waters.
+This Flour Farm Ingredient Substitution Guide was designed to assist in the navigation of replacement waters.
 Please find the ingredient listed below that you would like to substitute and follow our suggestions.
 Note that we may not have used each of these substitutions in our recipes – they are to be used as a guide.
-If you have success using a substitution – please send us a message and let us know, or post your comment on the recipe page.
+If you have success using a recommendation – please send us a message and let us know, or post your comment on the recipe page.
 We strongly believe that it takes a village to create success – we learn more about ourselves and our practices when we look to others who may be wiser or more experienced in areas that we are not.
 Thank you!

 For additional support and tutorial on how best to use Flour Farm Organic Gluten Free Flour Blend, click here.